The best Denver Colorado defense attorneys fighting for you

 - 4 ½ times more likely to have the amount of bail significantly reduced; and

 - Often likely to serve less time in jail.1

-Together with our private criminal defense investigators and experts, we’ll get to work immediately to protect your rights.
+Together with our private criminal investigators and experts, we’ll get to work immediately to protect your rights.
 We’ll locate and interview witnesses, obtain surveillance tapes, and do all the necessary background research into the facts of your case.
 Surprise twists work well on TV, but in real life, it pays to be prepared.

 Sometimes it’s possible to stop criminal charges from ever being filed.
 At other times, savvy and early negotiating can get the district attorney to reconsider the charges.
-Our criminal lawyers will present your story and evidence in the best possible light.
+Our Denver criminal defense lawyers will present your story and evidence in the best possible light.

 Close personal contact with your attorney

 Defending a Colorado DUI / DWAI or criminal case is hard enough.
 The last thing you need is the added stress of not being able to reach your lawyer about criminal matters.
 We pride ourselves on the accessibility of both our lawyers and our skilled support staff.

 In order to give you emotional support as well as top criminal representation, we observe two policies: